 Art in the Park

-Art in the Park was an event for children and adults of all ages, held on a Saturday in April at Platte Ridge Park.
-This event gave people the opportunity to visit with many local artists in our community and allowed participants to learn, make artwork, and view art displays.
-Platte County Parks, The Friends of Platte City Arts, and the Platte City YMCA all teamed together to make this event possible.
-We do not have plans to continue this program at this time.
-Check out the Platte City Art & Chalk Jubilee for a family fun Platte City art-related event.
+Art in the Park is an event for children and adults of all ages, held on a Saturday in October at Platte Ridge Park.
+This event will give people the opportunity to visit with many local artists in our community and allows participants to learn, make artwork, and view art displays.
+Platte County Parks, The Platte City Friends of the Arts, and the Platte City YMCA all team together to make this event possible.
+Also check out the Platte City Art & Chalk Jubilee for a family fun Platte City art-related event.

 Platte County Parks will host one free bike ride for cyclists of all levels.
 The annual Tour de Platte is held in May or June.
 The Tour covers the Southern part of Platte County including Riverside, Parkville, the Line Creek Trail, etc. There are three different lengths of the tour including a 35 mile route, 18 mile route, and 10 mile route for beginners.
 Registration typically opens for this event about two months before.